 Andy Goode (1980 -)

-Andy Goode is a Rugby Union player.
-Formerly a member of Leicester Tigers, he currently plays for Wasps who are now resident in the Ricoh arena, Coventry.
+Andy Goode is a retired Rugby Union player.
+Formerly a member of Leicester Tigers and then Wasps. he now works for the media.

 Roger Harrabin (1955 -)